-Life insurance shouldn’t be the most important thing in your personal finance decisions.
-However, you should take some time to figure out how what kind of life insurance policy you need.
-In most cases, you might determine for yourself that your $400,000 SGLI policy isn’t enough.
+Take tie to figure out what kind of life insurance policy you need.
+Determine for yourself if your $400,000 SGLI policy isn’t enough.

-Consideration #1: You should spend a lot more time learning about what the policies provide than worrying about price.
+Consideration No. 1: You should spend a lot more time learning about what the policies provide than worrying about price.

 Most people think of life insurance coverage in terms of how much their monthly premium costs.
-That’s like buying a car based upon how much you want your monthly payments to be.
-Instead, you should take the time to understand your policy, and to fully understand the clauses, fees, and everything else that the insurance company could put into your contract.
+Instead, take the time to understand your policy and to fully understand the clauses, fees and everything else that the insurance company could put into your contract.

-For a simple term insurance policy, this could be straightforward.
-It’s definitely straightforward when you’re talking about SGLI (Servicemembers Group Life Insurance), or its cousin, VGLI (Veterans Group Life Insurance).
-There’s no underwriting requirement, and your premiums are publicly available.
-However, if you have a policy from another provider, or are already paying into a policy that you bought (or were sold), you should take some time to understand it.
-You definitely should do this before you buy another policy.
+It is straightforward when it comes to SGLI (Servicemembers Group Life Insurance) or VGLI (Veterans Group Life Insurance).
+There is no underwriting requirement, and your premiums are publicly available.
+If you have a policy from another provider take some time to understand it.

-Understanding the ins and outs of your life insurance policy, or possible alternatives, is not a simple matter.
-You might need to discuss your insurance needs with your installation’s financial counselor or a fee-only financial planner.
+Understanding the ins and outs of your life insurance policy or possible alternatives is not a simple matter.
+Discuss your insurance needs with your providers’ financial counselor or a fee-only financial planner.
 While most states do not allow financial advisors or financial planners to compare insurance policies without an insurance license (most fee-only financial planners do not have a state insurance license), they can help:

 - Analyze your insurance needs and help you determine how much you need

-- Refer you to low-cost insurance agents (such as Low Load Insurance Services), who can help you analyze your specific policy and price out new policies
+- Refer you to low-cost insurance agents who can help you analyze your specific policy and price out new policies

-Consideration #2: Life insurance should help replace income, as well as pay for big-ticket items.
+Consideration No. 2: Life insurance should help replace income, as well as pay for big-ticket items.

-When you look at the purpose of life insurance, it’s to replace the lost income potential over the lifetime of the insured.
-For most servicemembers, you’ll want to make sure that your insurance policy is enough to allow your spouse to pay off the mortgage on the house, as well as provide cash flow to support your family.
+The purpose of life insurance is to replace the lost income potential over the lifetime of the insured.
+For most service members, you will want to make sure that your insurance policy is enough to allow your spouse to pay off the mortgage on the house, as well as provide cash flow to support your family.
 Most people will find that the $400,000 SGLI/VGLI default policy is not enough to meet this goal.